UK and Ireland

 HSB Inspection Services

 HSB is a leading specialist provider of engineering inspection services in the UK and Ireland.
-Our inspection services are formally accredited by UKAS to the international standards for inspection bodies (ISO/IEC 17020).
+HSB Engineering Inspection Services Limited are a UKAS-accredited Inspection Body (No. 0010).
 Drawing on our vast experience and expertise, our technically expert network of Engineer Surveyors can help businesses to achieve compliance with the requirements of the HSE safety alert, controlled under the current COSHH Regulations 2002 (as amended).